in , ,

 Originally the capital of Norway and a member of the Haneseatic league, Bergen is a stunning site from which visitors will adore the abundance of things on offer.
 Surrounded by seven hills and seven fjords, the city’s vibrantly colored buildings fall down the hillsides until they reach Bryggen, the amazing wooden homes originally utilized for trade and business at the center.
 Though it regrettably rains almost every day of the year, Bergen has a wonderful vibe thanks in part to several excellent art institutions, a vibrant music scene and energetic nightlife.
 The neighboring mountains are breathtaking for hiking; a boat journey among the adjacent fjords provides some amazing views.

-READ ALSO: Top 10 Most Beautiful Cities In Sweden 2024
+READ ALSO: Top 10 Best Jet Skis In The World 2024

 3. Trondheim